20 Warning Signs of a Toxic Love Relationship

 There is no guarantee, but I believe in this case it is worth a try.
 HOWEVER!...
 I only say this if, and only if, there is no threat of harm or physical violence occurring in the relationship by a toxic partner (if a threat or violence is present—then seek help, guidance, and safety; and get out, if possible, asap).

-So no matter what, seek professional help and consultation if you’re in a marriage which is toxic, to better help you determine whether it is worth saving.
+So no matter what, seek professional help and consultation if you’re in a marriage that is toxic, to better help you determine whether it is worth saving.

 A willing partner is essential to any possible healthy change